christiancoleman/PetcubeHelper/README.md

 ### Running Patterns

-1. **Select Pattern Type**: Choose from Kitty Mode, Laser Pointer, Random, Circular, or Fixed Points
+1. **Select Primary Pattern**: Choose from Kitty Mode, Laser Pointer, Random, Circular, or Fixed Points
-2. **Set Interval**: Enter the time in seconds between pattern changes
+2. **Set Pattern Change Interval**: Enter the time in seconds between pattern style changes
 3. **Adjust Intensity**: Use the slider to control speed and complexity
 4. **Enable Safe Zone**: Ensure the "Safe Zone" checkbox is selected (recommended)
-5. **Start Pattern**: Click "Start Pattern" to begin
+5. **Start Movement**: Click "Start Movement" to begin continuous laser movement
-6. **Stop Pattern**: Click "Stop Pattern" when finished
+6. **Stop Movement**: Click "Stop Movement" when finished

+## Continuous Movement System

+The application uses a continuous movement system to keep the laser in constant motion:

+- **No Pauses**: Unlike the original version, there are no waiting periods between patterns
+- **Pattern Changes**: The system will automatically switch between patterns at the specified interval
+- **Primary Pattern**: Your selected pattern will be used most of the time (70%)
+- **Pattern Variety**: For extra engagement, other patterns will occasionally be used (30%)
+- **Seamless Transitions**: Transitions between patterns are smooth and maintain constant movement
+- **Status Updates**: The status bar shows which pattern is currently running and when it will change

+This approach ensures the laser is always moving, which is better for your cat's safety and engagement.

 ## Application Architecture